-Physical Requirements - This section is also optional and is dependent on the type of position.
+Physical Requirements - This section is also optional and depends on the position type.
 This is where you would list physical requirements outside the norm, such as standing for long periods or requiring heavy lifting.

-Compensation & Remuneration - You will want to list the salary range, any bonuses or commission, along with any benefits that are related to the position.
+Compensation & Remuneration - You will want to list the salary range, any bonuses or commission, and any benefits related to the position.

 Posting the Position

-A business should always post open positions on their website and post the position on relevant job sites.
+A business should always post open positions on its website and relevant job sites.
 The site will differ depending on the job itself.
 If you are looking for college or university graduates, it is recommended that you post the position on LinkedIn.
-There are other sites such as Indeed, Monster, Workopolis, and others depending on the level of job and industry.
+There are other sites such as Indeed, Monster, Workopolis, and others, depending on the job level and industry.

 Ask about a challenging work situation that the interviewee ran into a previous position and how they overcame it.

 The question will allow you to find out about their problem-solving skills and how they perform when put under pressure.

 Ask how they work to overcome their weaknesses.